kalteee/Percolation/README.md

 The result graph is $G(p) = (V,E_p)$ is a realization of Bond percolation.

 Let us consider the special case, when the grid is infinte, namely $\mathbb{Z}^2$.
-The initial quesiton of the problem, is for which critical value of p will there be a connected component with infinite cardinality.
+The initial question of the problem is, for which critical value of p will there be a connected component with infinite cardinality.
 (In further readings it is called an open-cluster).

 Theorem (Harris-Kesten).
 Let $p_H$ denote the critical value for p, then $p_H = 0.5$.